-The United States Food and Drug Administration has approved the technology-based artificial pancreas from the Center for Diabetes Technology of the University of Virginia.
+The U.S. Food and Drug Administration has approved the artificial pancreas based on technology from the University of Virginia's Center for Diabetes Technology.
 The system automatically monitors and adjusts blood glucose levels for patients with type 1 diabetes.

-"We are thrilled that our decades-long research then culminated in large-scale clinical trials published in the New England Journal of Medicine, has been successfully translated into clinical practice ".
+“We are thrilled that our decade-long research culminated in a large-scale clinical trial published in the New England Journal of Medicine, has been successfully translated into clinical practice".
 He stated it Boris Kovatchev, director of the center and "father" of the artificial pancreas.

 It is a new generation interoperable blood glucose control system.
 It perfectly integrates a glucose sensor, an insulin pump and an intelligent control algorithm.

-The system, called Control-IQ and manufactured by Tandem Diabetes Care, it seems to improve the performance of the previous device made by Medtronic.
+The system, called Control-IQ and produced by Tandem Diabetes Care, appears to improve the performance of the previous device made by Medtronic.
 It tracks blood glucose levels in real time and automatically delivers insulin when needed.
-The system frees people from testing their blood sugar levels several times a day by pricking their finger and then taking insulin through multiple daily injections.
+The system frees people from testing their blood sugar levels multiple times a day by pricking their finger and then taking insulin via multiple daily injections.

 The artificial pancreas is the ideal treatment

-The approval of the america FDA follows the results of a multicenter clinical study published in the New England Journal of Medicine that in fact evaluated the new artificial pancreas system as the most effective of the existing treatments to control glucose levels in the blood in people with type 1 diabetes.
+The approval of the American FDA follows the results of a multicenter clinical study published in the New England Journal of Medicine which effectively evaluated the new artificial pancreas system as the most effective of existing treatments to control glucose levels in the blood in people with type 1 diabetes.

 The study showed that the system improved blood sugar control both during the day and at night.